manu88/lilvTest/README.md

 # Objective:
-Display any LV2 UI plugin in a Qt6 application. since LV2 plugins can use different UI libraries (gtk2, gtk3, x11, cocoa, etc.), it means some wrapping must occur.
+Display any LV2 UI plugin in a Qt6 application.

+since LV2 plugins can use different UI libraries (gtk2, gtk3, x11, cocoa, etc.), it means some wrapping must occur.

-This test project consists in two subprojects:
+This test project consists in two sub-projects:
 1. the main application, written in Qt6, uses `liblilv` to scan host plugins, show information and instantiate them. then
 2. a UIHost process is spawn and will take care of handling the display of the plugin UI.